 The Company Secretary will:

-- Report to the Chair on all matters of Board Governance but will report to the CEO in relation to his/her other executive management responsibilities. - Be expected to build relationships of mutual trust with the Chair, the Senior Independent Director and the Non-Executive Directors, whilst maintaining the confidence of the CEO and Executive Directors.
+- Report to the Chair on all matters of Board Governance. - Be expected to build relationships of mutual trust with the Chair and the Non-Executive Directors, whilst maintaining the confidence of the Managing Director and Executive Directors.